jsenv/core/docs/jsenv-compile-server.md

-# Jsenv compile server explained
+# Jsenv compile server

 _An high level overview of how jsenv server works internally_.

-# Features
+# What it does

 - Compiles exactly what is needed on demand
   - server starts very quickly